Argentine markets fall post-default, New York hearing on Friday

 "VERY PARTICULAR DEFAULT"

-The relative calm surrounding Argentina's current debt crisis is a sharp contrast from the mayhem in 2001-2002 when the economy collapsed around a bankrupt government and millions of Argentines lost their jobs.
+The relative calm surrounding Argentina's current debt crisis is a far cry from the mayhem in 2001-2002 when the economy collapsed around a bankrupt government and millions of Argentines lost their jobs.
 Argentina has a population of 40 million.

 This time the government is solvent.
 How much pain the default inflicts on Argentina, which is already in recession, will depend on how swiftly the government can extricate itself from its obligations.